 Jemaa el-Fna is the busiest square in Africa.
 Somewhat of an open-air theatre and museum combined, Jemaa el-Fna is the pulse of Marrakech.
 The daily square buzzes with snake charmers, henna tattoo artists and various other entertainers; while at night there are countless stalls boasting traditional lamb heads and fresh orange juice.
 Tourists flock here all year round to experience the true heart of the city and to discover the intriguing things the locals have to offer in this magical Moroccan square.

-The medina is a UNESCO World Heritage Site, bordered by modern neighbourhoods, the most prominent of which is Gueliz.
+The medina is a UNESCO World Heritage Site, bordered by modern neighborhoods, the most prominent of which is Gueliz.
 Today it is one of the busiest cities in Africa and serves as a major economic center and tourist destination.
 Marrakesh has the largest traditional market (souk) in Morocco, with some 18 souks selling wares ranging from traditional Berber carpets to modern consumer electronics.
 Crafts employ a significant percentage of the population, who primarily sell their products to tourists.
 It is the perfect place to find trinkets to take back home to loved ones!